Lattice (order): Modularity

+In fact, the inequality $a \vee (b \wedge c) \leq (a \vee b) \wedge c$ holds in any lattice when $a \leq c$.

 A lattice is modular if and only if it does not have a sublattice isomorphic to N_{5} (shown in Pic.
 11).

 Besides distributive lattices, examples of modular lattices are the lattice of submodules of a module (hence modular), the lattice of two-sided ideals of a ring, and the lattice of normal subgroups of a group.
 The set of first-order terms with the ordering "is more specific than" is a non-modular lattice used in automated reasoning.

 Semimodularity

 A finite lattice is modular if and only if it is both upper and lower semimodular.

 For a lattice of finite length, the (upper) semimodularity is equivalent to the condition that the lattice is graded and its rank function $r$ satisfies the following condition: